What Is "360-Degree Feedback" and How Do You Use It?

 Building a useful action plan may be the most strategic step.
 With the identified strengths and weaknesses in mind, set specific achievable goals.
 For context, if the feedback suggests a need for improved communication skills, think about options like communication training, regular practice sessions, or mentorship with a seasoned communicator.
 Customize the plan to specifically address weaknesses while continuing to support strengths.

-Applying this action plan will need steady execution and regular monitoring.
+Applying this action plan will require steady execution and regular monitoring.
 Are improvements appearing in the areas previously identified for improvement?
 Regular check-ins help keep the plan's momentum and stress a commitment to continual personal growth.

 But don't think about the review process being complete just yet.
 Follow-ups are important for changing the action plan as needed and adapting to new skills and changes in the work environment.
 This iterative strategy will make sure that feedback continues to create personal development rather than being seen as a sporadic check-in.
 Each adjustment shows that improvement is regular and often will need fine-tuning of both goals and strategies.